-- Add the olive oil and butter to a skillet over medium high heat.
+- Add the olive oil and butter to a skillet over medium-high heat.
 Add the chicken in when the pan is hot.
-Cook the chicken for 4-5 minutes/side or until it's nice and golden, then take the chicken out of the pan and set aside.
+Cook the chicken for 4-5 minutes/side until it's nice and golden, then take the chicken out of the pan and set aside.

 - Add the white wine and mustard to the pan and stir thoroughly.
 Let it bubble for a few minutes (it should reduce quite a bit).

 - Stir in the cream and herbs and add the chicken back into the pan.
 Let it simmer for another 5 minutes or so (you may need to turn the heat down), until the chicken is cooked though and the sauce is thickened.
 Season with extra salt & pepper as needed, and sprinkle the chopped parsley on top if using.